Florian-Wilhelm/Raspberry-Pi/README.md

 ## About

 This repo contains experimental code, generic code examples and programs (I use (Micro)Python and C) for Raspberry Pi and Raspberry Pi Pico projects (beginner to advanced level).

-See project folders for further descriptions or click the links.
+See project folders for further descriptions or click on the links.

 ## Projects